-A. [Within 10 days of the filing of a representation petition, t] The [director] board shall by letter request of any party that appears to have an interest in the proceeding, including any [public] city employees involved and any incumbent labor organizations, its position with respect to the appropriateness of the bargaining unit petitioned for; a statement of any issues of unit inclusion or exclusion that the party believes may be in dispute, and any other issue that could affect the outcome of the proceeding.

-B. From any [public employer] city department involved, the [director] board[, within 10 days of the filing of a representation petition,] shall also request a list of the employees who would be eligible to vote if the petitioned-for unit were found to be appropriate, based on the payroll period that ended immediately preceding the filing of the petition.
-[The public employer shall be instructed to file such a list within 10 days of the director's request.]
+- A. Within [10] 3 days of the filing of a representation petition, the [director] board shall by letter request of any party that appears to have an interest in the proceeding, including any [public] city employees involved and any incumbent labor organizations, its position with respect to the appropriateness of the bargaining unit petitioned for; a statement of any issues of unit inclusion or exclusion that the party believes may be in dispute, and any other issue that could affect the outcome of the proceeding. - B. From any [public employer] city department involved, the [director] board, within [40] 3 days of the filing of a representation petition, shall also request a list of the employees who would be eligible to vote if the petitioned-for unit were found to be appropriate, based on the payroll period that ended immediately preceding the filing of the petition.
+The public employer shall be instructed to file such a list within [40] 3 days of the [director's] board's request.
 The board shall make the list available to the parties.
-[11.21.2.12 NMAC - N, 3/15/2004; A, 2/28/2005]

-11.21.2.13] 2.12 INITIAL INVESTIGATION OF PETITION: After a petition has been filed, the [director] board shall investigate the petition.
-The investigation shall include the following steps. [and shall be completed within 30 days of the filing of the petition.]

-A. The [director] board shall check the showing of interest (if applicable) against the list of eligible employees, in the proposed unit filed by the [public] city employer to determine whether the showing of interest has been signed and dated by a sufficient number of employees and that the signatures are sufficiently current.
+[11.21.2.12 NMAC N, 3/15/2004; A, 2/28/2005] - 11.21.2.13] 2.12 INITIAL INVESTIGATION OF PETITION: After a petition has been filed, the [director] board shall investigate the petition.
+The investigation shall include the following steps and shall be completed within [30] 11 day[s] of the filing of the petition. - A. The [director] board shall check the showing of interest (if applicable) against the list of eligible employees, in the proposed unit filed by the [public] city employer to determine whether the showing of interest has been signed and dated by a sufficient number of employees and that the signatures are sufficiently current.
 If signatures submitted for a showing of interest meet the requirements set forth in these rules, they shall be presumed valid unless the [director] board is presented with clear and convincing evidence that they were obtained by fraud, forgery or coercion.
-In the event that evidence of such fraud, forgery or coercion is presented to the [director] board, the [director] board shall investigate the allegations as expeditiously as possible and shall keep the showing of interest, consistent with Section [23] 1.21 (opportunity to present additional showing), and shall explain in writing the basis of the dismissal.
-The [director] board determination as to the sufficiency of a showing of interest is an administrative matter solely within the [director] board's authority and shall not be subject to questions or review.

-B. The [director] board shall determine the facial validity of the petition, including the facial appropriateness of the petitioned-for unit and may request the petitioner to amend a facially inappropriate petition.
-In the absence of an appropriate amendment, the [director] board shall dismiss a petition asking for an election in, or a clarification to, a facially inappropriate unit, or that is otherwise facially improper, in which case [he] the board shall explain his reasons in writing.

-C. The [director] board shall determine whether there are significant issues of unit scope, unit inclusion or exclusion, labor organization or [public] city employer status; a bar to the processing of the petition; or other matters that could affect the proceedings.
+In the event that evidence of such fraud, forgery or coercion is presented to the [director] board, the [director] board shall investigate the allegations as expeditiously as possible and shall keep the showing of interest confidential during the investigation.
+The [director] board shall dismiss any petition supported by an improper or insufficient showing of interest, consistent with Section [23] 2.21 (opportunity to present additional showing), and shall explain in writing the basis of the dismissal.
+The [director] board determination as to the sufficiency of a showing of interest is an administrative matter solely within the [director] board's authority and shall not be subject to questions or review. - B. The [director] board shall determine the facial validity of the petition, including the facial appropriateness of the petitioned-for unit and may request the petitioner to amend a facially inappropriate petition.
+In the absence of an appropriate amendment, the [director] board shall dismiss a petition asking for an election in, or a clarification to, a facially inappropriate unit, or that is otherwise facially improper, in which case [he] the board shall explain his reasons in writing. - C. The [director] board shall determine whether there are significant issues of unit scope, unit inclusion or exclusion, labor organization or [public] city employer status; a bar to the processing of the petition; or other matters that could affect the proceedings.
 The [director] board shall make the determination pursuant to the provisions of Subsection C of Section 10-7E-13 and Section 10-7E-24 NMSA 1978, of the Public Employee Bargaining Act and Section 3-2-9(D) or of the ordinance.